-The public-school system was collectivist from the start, as this ongoing series on government education has already documented extensively.
+The U.S. public school system was collectivist from the start, as this ongoing series on government education has extensively documented.
 But as the feds got involved, it quickly went from bad to worse, with the slow and steady decline in education turning into a precipitous collapse.

 Today, the schools are a disaster, even by the government’s own measures.
-Consider, for instance, that the latest scores from the federal government’s National Assessment of Educational Progress revealed that more than two thirds of 8th graders are not proficient in any core subject.
+Consider, for instance, that the latest scores from the federal government’s National Assessment of Educational Progress revealed that more than two-thirds of eighth-graders aren’t proficient in any core subject.
 It would be hard to do worse.

 The U.S. government bears a big part of the blame.
 And there should be no doubt that it was deliberate, experts and former insiders tell The Epoch Times.

-Because the U.S. Constitution delegated absolutely no power over education to the federal government—and because the Tenth Amendment specifically reserves all non-delegated powers to the states or the people—it was not easy for the federal camel’s nose to get under the tent.
-Indeed, it took almost two centuries for Washington, D.C., to get seriously involved in public schools.
+Because the U.S. Constitution delegated absolutely no power over education to the federal government—and because the 10th Amendment specifically reserves all non-delegated powers to the states or the people—it wasn’t easy for the federal camel’s nose to get under the tent.
+Indeed, it took almost two centuries for Washington to get seriously involved in public schools.

 Of course, it took a long time to make that a reality.
 But anyone who has studied even briefly what is going on in the federally controlled public schools of America today can see that Foster’s agenda has been thoroughly implemented in every respect, all over the country.
 Unless dealt with, the disease will likely prove fatal.